Detailed Guide forChemical Engineers in San Diego County

 In California, the number of Chemical Engineers is expected to grow faster than average growth rate for all occupations.
 Jobs for Chemical Engineers are expected to increase by 16.7 percent, or 400 jobs between 2014 and 2024.

-In San Diego County, the number of Chemical Engineers is expected to grow much faster than average growth rate for all occupations.
-Jobs for Chemical Engineers are expected to increase by 30.4 percent, or 70 jobs between 2012 and 2022.
+In San Diego County, the number of Chemical Engineers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Chemical Engineers are expected to increase by 14.3 percent, or 30 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|